haozhu233/ezsummary/README.md

 As investigators or data scientists, we are encountering these two kinds of data everyday.
 The traditional way is to do the analyses separately and spend some time later on "gluing" the results together.
 Believe me or not, this step actually takes a lot of time especially if you are doing it everyday.

 This package addresses this issue by preprogramming the common summary task in a way that "makes sense" and offers tools to help you format your table in a easier way.
 It is depends on `dplyr` and `reshape2`, so it's very fast.
 Also, this package uses `dplyr`'s piping syntax and the functions inside this package can interact with other `dplyr` functions pretty well.
+You will feel codes flow out of your fingertips after you get used to it.

 To install
 ----------